Severance Package

 Understand your employer’s priorities

-Identify a compelling reason to negotiate your severance package
+Identify a compelling reason to negotiate your severance agreement

 First you must identify a compelling reason the company should provide you with a better severance.
 The most compelling reasons are ones that could affect its bottom line, such as: